 - Multitasking: VAs need to be comfortable jumping from one task to another as individual clients make new requests.

-The BLS projects that jobs for secretaries and administrative assistants will drop 5 percent from 2016 to 2026.
-Job growth statistics specifically for virtual assistants are currently unavailable, but there is no doubt great potential for growth in this position as more and more companies hire part-timers to do work that used to performed by full-time staff.
+The BLS projects that jobs for secretaries and administrative assistants will decline 9% from 2019 to 2029.
+Job growth statistics specifically for virtual assistants are currently unavailable, but there is potential for growth in this position as more and more companies move to remote operations, and hire part-timers to do work that used to performed by full-time staff.